 There are many kinds of spirits, not only of the land, but also of the water and air.
 The earth lords are mostly connected with fields, agriculture, land, and houses.
 They are irritated when they are disturbed by our digging the ground, excavating, cutting down forests, and so forth.
 In the same way, other similar spirits respond to air and water pollution.
 This is a complex subject, and I have barely touched upon it here.
-I wrote a short book on this some years ago that may interest some of you.
+I wrote a short book ("Tibetan Earth Lords") on this some years ago that may interest some of you.
 It can be found at this link:

-http://astrologysoftware.com/books
+http://dharmagrooves.com/pdf/e-books/Tibetan-Earth-Lords.pdf

-A brief takeaway from this topic is that when we respond to a place with awe because of its beauty, we are probably sensing the spirit of the place, the presence of the earth lords.
-We can make friends with these forces or we can provoke them by harming the space in which they dwell.
+A brief takeaway from this topic is that when we respond to a place with awe because of its beauty, we are probably sensing the spirit of the place, the presence of the earth and water lords.
+We can make friends with these forces (align ourselves with them) or we can provoke them by harming or denigrating the space in which they dwell.
 A rule of thumb I use is that we don't break nature's laws; they break us.
 The same is true for the earth lords.
-They rule this land, we are just guests here.
+They rule this land; we are just guests here and we may not be invited back.